 Technical SEO

-Technical SEO might as well mean staying on top of all of the technical requirements a website needs to meet in order to rank (learn more about SEO for therapist sites here) (learn more about SEO for therapist sites here).
+Technical SEO might as well mean staying on top of all of the technical requirements a website needs to meet in order to rank.
 It starts with Google’s ability to find a therapist’s website, and ends with continual tweaks to a site to ensure it’s up to snuff.

 Easy Architecture